detsam/indepstate-cc/app/services/dealTrackers/README.md

 Trackers are configured in `app/config/deal-trackers.json`.
 Each entry specifies a `type` and tracker specific options.
 Values may reference environment variables using the `${ENV:VAR}` syntax.

+An Obsidian tracker can optionally include a `chartImageComposer` block.
+When present the tracker requests a screenshot for the trade symbol and inserts the image file name into the note under the `\t- 1D` line.

 ## API

 `dealTrackers.notifyPositionClosed(info, opts)` dispatches the `info` object to all configured trackers.
 Each tracker implements `onPositionClosed(info, opts)` to handle the data.